alanl279447/20210224-AlanLobo-NYCSchools/README.md

 Added SearchView to make it easier for the user to find a certain school inside of the application.
 Option to call the school by simply pressing the schools phone number on the Initial Screen.
 Option to navigate to the school simply by pressing the Navigate to Address button on the Initial Screen.
-Option to like the school website link to quick glance the school website.
+Option to click the school website link for a quick glance.

 Details View screen:
 -----------